21 Savage: Early life

-Shéyaa Bin Abraham-Joseph was born on October 22, 1992, at Newham University Hospital in the Plaistow area of London, the son of Heather Carmillia Joseph and Kevin Cornelius Emmons.
-His parents are both British nationals with Caribbean origins; his mother's family is from Dominica, and his father's is from Saint Vincent and the Grenadines, while his paternal grandfather was Haitian.
+Shéyaa Bin Abraham-Joseph was born on October 22, 1992 at Newham University Hospital in Plaistow, London, to British parents Heather Carmillia Joseph and Kevin Cornelius Emmons.
+His family is of Caribbean descent; his mother's family is from Dominica, and his father's is from Saint Vincent and the Grenadines, while his paternal grandfather was Haitian.
+Abraham-Joseph considers himself African-American.
 His father and twin sisters, dance choreographers Kyra and Jayda Davis, continue to live in London, where his father works for Westminster City Council.

 Abraham-Joseph's parents separated early in his life, and he moved at age seven with his mother to Atlanta, Georgia.
-In June 2005, at the age of 12, he returned to the United Kingdom for his uncle's funeral, stayed for a month, and then went back to Atlanta on an H-4 visa on July 22, 2005, which allegedly expired a year later.
-Abraham-Joseph's mother then began a relationship with Dr. Amsu Anpu, an endocrinologist and British expatriate, with whom she had more children.
-He had a brother Quantivayus ("Tay-Man") who died in a shooting after an attempted drug deal.
+In June 2005, at age 12, he returned to the United Kingdom for his uncle's funeral, stayed for a month, and then went back to Atlanta on an H-4 visa on July 22, 2005, which allegedly expired a year later.
+He had a brother, Quantivayus ("Tay-Man"), who died in a shooting after an attempted drug deal.

-In seventh grade, Abraham-Joseph was banned permanently from every school in DeKalb County School District for gun possession.
+In seventh grade at Stone Mountain Middle School, Abraham-Joseph was placed on probation for gun possession.
+Following a probation violation in eighth grade, he was expelled from the DeKalb County School District.
 This led him to begin attending schools around the Atlanta metropolitan area before being sent to a juvenile detention center.
 After being released from the juvenile detention center, he completed eighth grade through an alternative program before finishing a semester of high school, but dropped out in his freshman year following multiple exclusions that he said "exhausted" him.
 After dropping out, he joined a local street gang affiliated with the wider Bloods gang and became a full-time drug dealer, mainly selling cannabis.
-He also regularly took part in other criminal activities including robbery and car theft, although he was only arrested once after contraband was found in a car he was driving.
-In 2011, when he was 19, his "right-hand man" Larry was killed in a shootout.
-In 2013, during an attempted robbery on his 21st birthday, Abraham-Joseph was shot six times by rival gang members and his best friend Johnny was killed.
+He also regularly took part in other criminal activities, including robbery and car theft, although he was only arrested once after contraband was found in a car he was driving.
+In 2011, when he was 19, his "right-hand man" Larry, was killed in a shootout.
+In 2013, during an attempted robbery on his 21st birthday, Abraham-Joseph was shot six times by rival gang members, and his best friend Johnny was killed.